 With audiences locked in their homes under Coronavirus quarantine, Warner Bros. dropped Birds of Prey on streaming early.
 They likely expected to be heralded as heroes for giving content starved shut-ins premium content earlier than expected.
-Instead, it seems few have actually bothered to watch it.
+Instead, at first they couldn’t get anyone to watch it there either.

-As it was with Birds of Prey at the box office, so it is on streaming platforms.
-The movie is still struggling to find an audience.
-ScreenRant reports that Birds of Prey is being totally outperformed by the critically panned Vin Diesel movie Bloodshot, when streaming views are measured.
+Originally when it debuted on streaming at a price of $19.99 Birds of Prey was being totally outperformed by the critically panned Vin Diesel movie Bloodshot, when streaming views are measured.

 Bloodshot and Birds of Prey hit streaming at the same time and it seems viewers are choosing to watch Bloodshot instead.
 Bloodshot is #3 on the streaming charts at FandangoNow while Birds of Prey only managed #4.

 Birds of Prey Box Office

 When Birds of Prey first underperformed at the Box Office, Warner Bros. took action.
 In a desperate bid to get more people to see the movie, Warner Bros. pictures changed the name from Birds of Prey and the Fantabulous Whatever to Harley Quinn: Birds of Prey, while it was still in theaters.
 That didn’t work.
 The movie’s box office woes continued.
 So now they’re trying a different tactic to save it in other countries.

 We’ve learned that for the movie’s release in Japan, Warner Bros. is editing out objectionable content to get it down from an R-rating to the country’s equivalent of a PG-12 rating.
 This suggests that either they think the rating was the problem, or they just are totally out of other ideas and figured what the heck.